 Acceleration and Power

-Regular Suburban 1500s have a 5.3-liter V8 that makes 320 horsepower and 335 pound-feet of torque.
+Regular Suburban 1500s have a 5.3-liter V8 engine that makes 320 horsepower and 335 pound-feet of torque.
 Power is routed through a six-speed automatic transmission.
-The Suburban 2500 uses a similar transmission, and has a larger 6.0-liter V8 that makes 352 horsepower and 382 pound-feet of torque.
+The Suburban 2500 uses a similar transmission and has a larger 6.0-liter V8 that makes 352 horsepower and 382 pound-feet of torque.
 Rear-wheel drive is standard and four-wheel drive is optional.
 Suburban 1500 models get up to 15/21 mpg city/highway with either rear- or four-wheel drive.
 The Suburban 2500 gets a dismal 10/16 mpg.